Isabella Wei

-Isabella Wei is a Hong Kong actress and dancer.
-On television, she is known for her role in the Netflix series 1899 (2022) and Black Doves (2024).
-In 2024, she was cast in the fourth series of Bridgerton, also on Netflix.
+Isabella Wei (Chinese: 魏蒨妤 born 1 May, 2004) is a Hong Kong actress and dancer.
+On television, she is known for her roles in the Netflix series 1899 (2022), Black Doves (2024), and Bridgerton (2026) for its fourth season.
+She starred in the film High Wire (2025).

 Early life

 From Hong Kong, Wei attended Chinese International School, graduating in 2022.
 She was a part of the Hong Kong Youth Arts Foundation where she initially trained as a dancer and performed at the Shouson Theatre, performing hip-hop, contemporary and jazz choreography.

 Career

 Wei had her first acting role on stage in the Hong Kong Youth Arts Foundation production of #Hashtag.
 She made her television debut in the 2022 Netflix mystery thriller series 1899, as geisha-dressed character Ling Yi.

-In 2023, she was cast in the lead role in Silent D Pictures' comedy-drama film High Wire alongside Dominic Lam.
+In 2023, she was cast in the lead role in the comedy-drama film High Wire alongside Dominic Lam.
 She appeared as Zadie in the 2024 remake of The Crow alongside Bill Skarsgård and FKA Twigs.

-In 2024, she was cast as Posy Li in the fourth series of Netflix series Bridgerton as well as Netflix espionage thriller Black Doves.
+In 2025, she appeared in the espionage thriller Black Doves.
+In 2026, she appeared as Posy Li in the fourth series of Netflix series Bridgerton.